mhhussain/bucket-api/README.md

 5. Create a new folder within the "buckets" folder (call it whatever you want, this will be your first bucket)
 6. (optional) Create any additional buckets you want

+### FS

+1. Create a folder in local filesystem called "buckets"
+2. Update `bucketBasePath` in `config.js` to path of "buckets" folder above
+3. Create a new folder within the "buckets" folder (call it whatever you want, this will be your first bucket)
+4. (optional) Create any additional buckets you want

 ## Functionality

 Run the application:

 `npm start`

 Server should be running on port 110 (default).
+Create a test directory called `./data-files` and add a new file called `first-file.txt`

 To create a file:

-`curl -d '{"abcde":"efghi"}' -H 'Content-type: application/json' -X POST http://localhost:110/test-bucket/first-file`
+`curl -X POST -H 'Content-type: text/plain' -d @./data-files/first-file.txt http://localhost:110/test-bucket/first-file`

-Posting to `http://localhost:110/test-bucket/first-file` will create a new file in the "test-bucket" folder called "first-file" and the contents will be `{"abcde":"efghi"}`.
+Posting to `http://localhost:110/test-bucket/first-file` will create a new file in the "test-bucket" folder called "first-file" and the contents will be the contents of `first-file.txt`.

 To retrieve a file: